Cypress Assertions – Complete Guide with Examples

 Types of Cypress Assertions

-BDD (Behavioral driven development) are written with Keywords such as Given/When/Then/And which define the expected behaviour in very easy and understandable language, we use SHould and expect function for implementing these assertions.
+BDD (Behaviour-driven development) is written with Keywords such as Given/When/Then/And, which define the expected behaviour in very easy and understandable language.
+We use Should and expect functions for implementing these assertions.

 1. “.should()”: